 R – Using substances and activities as self-medication for emotional soothing in an irrational way (without regard for consequences).
 Alcohol and drugs very often have an emotional addiction component as well as a physical addiction component.

-M – We’re not that far apart in terms of the experience, just in the use of the word addiction.
+M – We’re not that far apart in terms of the experience, but using substances to soothe oneself isn’t necessarily irrational if it works.
+The problem is that beneficial effects are temporary and have strings attached in terms of consequences.
+I am still not clear about your use of the word addiction though.
 How do you treat it if it is an addiction?

 R – What makes you think that compulsive sugar eating is not an addiction?

-I’ve been doing this work for 15 years and countless (literally, countless!) people are able to eat what they love without the compulsive/addictive/out of control feelings they used to have.
+However, in my mindful eating work, countless (literally, countless!) people are now able to eat what they love without the compulsive/addictive/out of control feelings they used to have.
 For most of them, restriction and avoidance had played a major role in their “compulsion.”
-Once we remove the feelings of deprivation and give them mindful eating skills, the feelings of being addicted resolves.
+Once we show them how to be in charge of their decisions instead of trying to “control their eating,” eliminate feelings of deprivation, and provide them new mindful-decision making skills, the feeling of being addicted to food resolves.
 I wish you could sit in on our Mindful Eating for Binge Eating retreat and see it with your own eyes.

 It sounds like you are pretty committed to your stance and I am not unrealistic enough to think you might consider an alternative explanation for what you have observed.
 You are certainly not alone these days.
 The problem is that it is VERY difficult to separate “addiction” from restriction.
 You will rarely see addiction research in humans that separates those who overeat from those who overeat and have been on multiple diets.
 The assumption is that “of course they diet – they overeat!”
 But how do they know which came first, especially if they don’t ask, or don’t control for that?

 I’m not trying to be argumentative.
-I am just truly concerned because the “cure” is actually part of the cause and will ultimately make the problem much worse.
+I am just truly concerned because the “cure” is actually part of the cause and ultimately makes the binge-repent-repeat cycle worse.

 R – I’m actually talking about recovering alcoholics and drug addicts who have substituted sugar for their earlier drug of choice.
 Often they had addictive behaviors (hiding, stealing, sneaking) around sugar as children, soothing themselves with candy or doughnuts, say, before they turned to drugs and alcohol.
 There is binge eating in the sense of overeating but they experience serious cravings for sugar that mimic the cravings for alcohol.
 Their bodies also do not process sugar in a normal way, whether it be fermented sugar as in alcohol or refined sugars as in white flours and white sugar.

-M – Most of the people we work with in our binge eating program describe a similar early onset of bingeing on sugar and certain other foods that are typically labeled “bad” such as snacks and fast food.
+M – Most of the people we work with in our Mindful Eating for Emotional and Binge Eating programs and retreat describe a similar early onset of bingeing on sugar and certain other foods that are typically labeled “bad” such as snacks and fast food.

-New research just came out that refutes sugar addiction; this article on the BBC News explains what I was trying to say.
+New research refutes sugar addiction; this article on the BBC News explains what I was trying to say.

 R – Thanks.
 I find two things curious here.
 They say sugar isn’t an addiction but rather “a behavioral disorder like a gambling addiction.”
 So the behavioral disorder of gambling is an addiction, in their words, but the behavioral disorder of eating, which is like gambling, is not an addiction?